Psychology Today Here to Help

 The risk: We've all seen the signs requiring restaurant employees to wash their hands after using the bathroom, but who's checking up on this?
 Improperly washed hands can easily taint food with fecal matter, introducing infectious bacteria or viruses.

 Raw foods can also expose you to a wide range of bacteria, including Salmonella, Shigella, and Campylobacter, Archibald says.
 Even ordering your food well done is not a guarantee against exposure.
-If a kitchen worker handles raw foods and then touches your dinner plate or freshly baked rolls, he can contaminate your cooked food.
+If a kitchen worker handles raw foods and then touches your dinner plate or freshly baked rolls, they can contaminate your cooked food.

 Your defense: "Choose which restaurants you patronize," Conover says.
 Check with your local government for inspection results or look for the inspection certificate on site.
 In addition, avoid raw or undercooked foods.
 Always order your hamburger well done and send it back if it's pink in the middle.